-Let's look at what happens during week 1 in the brooder and how to care for your baby chicks.
+Let's look at what's happening in the brooder during week 1, and what it tells us about how to care for our baby chicks.

 It's really, really important during the first couple of weeks after hatch to spend time with your little flock.

 Problems don't end with hatching.
 Baby chicks are prone to problems.
 Generally speaking those problems can be dealt with successfully, but it depends on them being spotted early.

 Get to know your chicks and you'll be able to head problems off before they become more serious.

 My brooder is actually big enough for me to sit in.
 That makes sure the chicks get used to me : my presence and my voice in particular - and that they associate me with good things, like food.

 This will make it much easier as they grow to be able to pick them up and check them for problems.

 This is really something you need to do during the last couple of days of hatching, while the eggs are in lockdown and you don't have much to do.

 Initially you won't need food, because the chicks can survive for up to 72 hours on the yolk they absorbed just before hatch.
 Having said that, I always have it available.

 You will need a source of clean, fresh water, too.
 This article goes into detail about the possibilities.